 Cloud-based computing arrangements - The Company defers application development stage costs for cloud-based computing arrangements and amortizes those costs over the related license subscription term.
-The unamortized cost is included in "Prepaid expenses" in the Consolidated Balance Sheets.

 Long-lived assets - Property and equipment are carried at cost less accumulated depreciation.
 Depreciation is computed on the straight-line method.
 Estimated depreciable lives for the categories of property and equipment follows: